wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 # WP Starter Steps

-WP Starter is at its core a command line script that performs, in order, a set of tasks that are called **"steps"**.
+At its core, WP Starter is a command line script that performs, in order, a set of tasks that are called **"steps"**.

 A step is nothing more than a PHP class performing a given specific operation.